eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Architecture/Security-Assessment.md

 ### Changes compared to last Security Assessment

 - No major architectural changes that introduce new threats.
-- Main changes are connections to the onboarding service provider.
+- Main changes are related to the introduction of SSI Credential Issuer component.

 ### Features for Upcoming Versions